by-student-2017/CP2k-v.9.1-examples/QMMM/EAM_potential/lammps_version/README.txt

 Parameters for Cr were taken from:
 Lin Z B, Johnson R A and Zhigilei L V, Phys.
 Rev. B 77 214108 (2008)

-Parameters for Cr were taken from:
+Parameters for Nb were taken from:
 De-Ye Lin et al., J. Phys.: Condens.
 Matter 25 (2013) 105404

+Parameters for Hf were taken from:
+K. Sasikumar et al., Chem.
+Mater.
+2019, 31, 9, 3089-3102

 This tool can be used to create an DYNAMO-formatted EAM setfl file for alloy systems, using any combination of the elements discussed in the paper and listed in the EAM_code file, namely:

-Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr, Cr, Nb
+Cu, Ag, Au, Ni, Pd, Pt, Al, Pb, Fe, Mo, Ta, W, Mg, Co, Ti, Zr, Cr, Nb, Hf

 WARNING: Please note that the parameter sets used here are all optimized for the pure metals of the individual elements and that mixing rules will